 The early colonies of what would become the United States of America adopted, out of necessity, rules and regulations to protect the health and welfare of its citizens.
 They had to.
 They were facing plagues and epidemics if someone did not step up and come up with a plan to protect people.
 In the early days, several hundred years ago, this was called police power.
-That phrase does not roll easily off my tongue, but age and maturation and experience have proved to me the necessity of police power.
+That phrase does not roll easily off my tongue but age and maturation and experience have proved to me the necessity of police power.
 It still exists for Boards of Health.
-It is a necessity, but it must be wielded with a sense of justice and with reason and good cause.
-In fact, I am reminded, once again, how applicable raising children is to being a health agent.
-There are reasons for rules and there are consequences when we don't follow them, just as when we are caring for and guiding a family.
+It is a necessity but it must be wielded with a sense of justice and with reason and good cause.
+In fact, I am reminded, once again, how applicable and comparable raising children is to being a health agent.
+There are reasons for rules and there are consequences when we don't follow them.

-The consequences are not only fines, proclamations and court orders.
+The consequences for public health situations are not only fines, proclamations and court orders.
 Consequences included then, as now, injury, disease and death.
-It was these very consequences that our forefathers wanted to prevent by continuing that police power to the all the states through the Constitution.
-If that power was questioned at that time, it was shortly thereafter understood by the public health response to the yellow fever epidemic of 1793.
+It was these very consequences that our forefathers wanted to prevent by continuing that police power to the all the states, via the Constitution.
+If that power was questioned, it was shortly thereafter answered by the public health response to the yellow fever epidemic of 1793.
 People were suddenly grateful for public health police power.
 That is the origin of what continues to be viewed by the courts as the very broad authority given directly to Boards of Health to deal with threats to public health.

 Now, I know that according to today's way of thinking, a threat to public health does not include the word "nuisance".
-Why, that is what we think of when someone or something is simply very annoying.
+That is what we think of when someone or something is simply very annoying.
 A simple annoyance is not what Paul Revere was talking about when, as the first chairman of the first Board of Health in Massachusetts, he foresaw the eventuality of Massachusetts General Law chapter 111, section 122.
 That law does not just suggest or recommend that nuisances be dealt with; it demands it.
 Boards of Health have the authority and the responsibility under c.
 111§122-131 to clear, clean, abate or condemn nuisances.
 The Agent of the Board of Health is authorized to act for the Board under M.G.L. c.
 111 §30.
 That's me.
-Well, that is I. I am the agent.
-I am authorized to act for the board and let me tell you, it is not easy.
+Rather, that is I. As the agent, I am authorized to act for the board and let me tell you, it is not easy.